volumetricformat/GitHub_Training/docs/01_getting_ready_for_class.md

 If you already have an account, verify that you can visit github.com within your organization's network.

 GitHub is designed to run on the current versions of all major browsers.
-Take a look at our list of [supported browsers](https://docs.github.com/github/getting-started-with-github/supported-browsers).

 ### Step 2: Install Git